 - To act in the best interest of the charitable company and avoid conflicts of interest

-The Trust Board has appointed an Audit Committee to provide independent oversight and scrutiny of the Trust financial systems, operational controls and risk management.
+The Trust Board has appointed an Audit, Risk and Finance Committee to provide independent oversight and scrutiny of the Trust financial systems, operational controls and risk management.

 The Trust Board has established Local Governing Bodies for each of the Academies for the most part made up of individuals drawn from the Academy’s community.
 Governors serving on Local Governing Bodies are accountable to the Trust Board as well as to the communities they serve.
 Whilst not trustees under charity law, the Governors are under a duty to act in good faith and in the interests of the Academy and the Trust.